Cattle slaughter in India: Jammu and Kashmir

-In 2019, the 150 year old ban on cow slaughter was lifted, an unexpected result of the end of the special status of Kashmir and Ladakh.
-The move to re-criminalise beef consumption and sale on the grounds of environmental activism in India, was overturned by the High Court of Kashmir.
+Under the Ranbir Penal Code (RPC) of the former State of Jammu and Kashmir, Sections 298-A and 298-B prohibited the slaughter of bovine animals (including cows, oxen, bulls, and calves) and the sale or possession of their flesh, prescribing imprisonment of up to ten years for offenders.

+Following the Jammu and Kashmir Reorganisation Act, 2019, the RPC was repealed and replaced by the Indian Penal Code, 1860, which does not contain any provisions prohibiting bovine slaughter.
+Consequently, as of 2025, no specific statutory ban on cow or bovine slaughter remains in force in the Union Territory.

+The Union Territory administration has clarified that it has not issued any general prohibition on animal slaughter and that regulations, where applied, are limited to local administrative orders or animal-welfare provisions.

+Following the Jammu and Kashmir Reorganisation Act, 2019, the RPC was repealed and replaced by the Indian Penal Code, 1860, which does not contain any provisions prohibiting bovine slaughter.
+Consequently, as of 2025, no specific statutory ban on cow or bovine slaughter remains in force in the Union Territory.

+The Union Territory administration has clarified that it has not issued any general prohibition on animal slaughter and that regulations, where applied, are limited to local administrative orders or animal-welfare provisions.

 Jharkhand

 The Bihar Preservation and Improvement of Animals Act, 1955 governs the slaughter of cattle in Jharkhand.

 Slaughter of cow and calf is totally prohibited.
-Slaughter of bulls or bullocks of over 15 years of age or permanently incapacitated for work or breeding due to injury, deformity or any incurable disease is permitted.
+Slaughter of bulls or bullocks of over 25 years of age or permanently incapacitated for work or breeding due to injury, deformity or any incurable disease is permitted.
 The law also bans the export of cows, calves, bulls and bullocks from Jharkhand for any purpose.
 The law defines a bull as "an uncastrated male of above 3 years", a bullock as "castrated male of above 3 years", a calf as "male or female below 3 years" and a cow as "female above 3 years".

 Anyone violating the law can be punished with imprisonment up to maximum of 6 months or fine of up to ₹ 1,000 or both.
 The crime is treated as a cognizable offence.